 International English Language Testing System (IELTS)

 The wider-used examination is the second half of the CELPIP vs. IELTS vs. PTE debate.
 This test is an international standard for assessing your proficiency in the English language.
 It's currently the most popular language test in the world.
 Not only do you need this test to immigrate to Canada, but also to study and work.
 There are two types of tests you can take:

 - IELTS General

-Individuals and organizations throughout the world rely on IELTS for its impartiality, dependability, and high-quality standards.
-It’s fair to all test takers, regardless of nationality, cultural background, gender, or special requirements.
+Individuals and organizations worldwide rely on IELTS for its impartiality, dependability, and high-quality standards.
+Therefore, it's fair to all test takers, regardless of nationality, cultural background, gender, or special requirements.

-The General IELTS test focuses on common English language abilities that you will require in social and professional settings.
+The General IELTS test focuses on standard English language abilities you will require in social and professional settings.